 =OR(B5="",C5="", D5="", E5="")

-Here, B5, C5, D5, and E5 are the starting cell of the order date, item, price, quantity fields respectively.
+Here, B5, C5, D5, and E5 are the starting cells of the order date, item, price, and quantity fields respectively.

 However, you may want to explore how the formula works.

 Simply we can say that the OR function returns true if at least any argument is true (if any cell is blank).
 Thus conditional formatting highlights the cells that have at least 1 cell are blank.